oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

         metadata: JSON object describing various attributes of the asset data (see below for sample metadata attributes)
 publisherAccount: Account instance of who is publishing the asset
         services: list of Service instances (optional)
+        accountOwner: If is specified, the ownership of the DID will be assigned to this ethereum account (optional)
 ```

 Returns